-Glen Burnie Man Charged In Series Of Package Thefts
+Woman Finds Stolen Goods Being Sold On Facebook, Leads Police To Alleged Porch Pirate

-ANNE ARUNDEL COUNTY, MD.
-(WJZ) — Police have arrested a man in an investigation of a series of package thefts in the northern area of Anne Arundel County.
+ANNE ARUNDEL COUNTY, Md.
+(WJZ) — Police have arrested a man in an investigation of a series of package thefts in the northern part of Anne Arundel County thanks to one of the man’s alleged victims.

+An area woman saw some of the items she had ordered for sale on Facebook Marketplace.
+When she tracked down the seller, she reached out to police.

+“She went on Facebook Marketplace and she was like, ‘What do I do?’
+So everyone was like, ‘You have to call the police,'” one of the victims, Tricia Plant, said.

 Detectives recovered a video from a surveillance camera that showed a white man wearing a hooded sweatshirt involved in one of the thefts.
 They then learned a man was selling property on social media which looked to be identical to property stolen in one of the incidents.